 The next day we entered country number 33 !!!!

 The Vatican.
 It is deceptive.
 It looks empty.
 It isn’t.
-There is a three to four hour line up for both the Basilica San Pietro and also the Musei Vaticani.
-So really all the people are in the lines.
+There is a three to four-hour line up for both the Basilica San Pietro and also the Musei Vaticani.
+So really all the people are on the lines.
 In the hot sun.

 Waiting – and it is before 9:00 a.m.
 Explorason firmly says no way.